mysticcoders/www/_posts/2012-11-26-integrating-mousetrap-js-with-wicket.markdown

         throw new RestartResponseException(HistoryPage.class);
     }
 };
-add(historyNav);\n
+add(historyNav);

 mousetrap.addBind(new KeyBinding().addKeyCombo(&quot;h&quot;), historyNav);
-[/java]\n
+[/java]

-We've also done the work of setting up a Maven repository for the library to easily add it to your Wicket code:\n [xml]
+We've also done the work of setting up a Maven repository for the library to easily add it to your Wicket code:

+[xml]
     &lt;repository&gt;
         &lt;id&gt;mystic-mvn-repo&lt;/id&gt;